 Taste of the Wild With roasted quail, roasted duck and smoked turkey as their key ingredients, Taste of the Wild lives up to its name.
 Your dog will rediscover its roots and have happy dreams of chasing game in the forest.

 Emma Lou's Homemade Kitchen Based in Los Angeles, Emma Lou's uses up to date ingredients such as leafy greens, quinoa and flax seed as well as human grade protein.
 Your fuzzy friend will feel like a star munching on this exclusive cuisine.

 DogforDog Every time you buy a bag of DogforDog food they donate another to a local dog shelter.
 Free your conscience, and know that man's best friend is helping one of his own.

 Fresh Pet The name says it all.
 Delivered daily, Fresh Pet uses locally sourced ingredients, cooks their food at a low temperature and then refrigerates it immediately.
-Second to cooking the food yourself, this is as fresh as you'll get.
+Second to cooking the food yourself, this is as fresh as you will get.

 Halo With Ellen DeGeneres as co-owner, Halo has received a lot of attention.
 Halo is the brand behind Shelter Me, a rescue and shelter organization in Los Angeles.
 Halo seeks to better the lives of animals and you can find their products distributed widely.

 Hill's Hill's provide prescription food for your special pooch.
 Committed to a holistic approach, Hill's will also inform owners about how to care for their dogs and what to expect at different stages of their development.

 Please, Note: ALL THE INFORMATION PROVIDED IS FOR INFORMATIONAL PURPOSES ONLY !!!

 YOU MAY USE ONLY AT YOUR OWN RISK, ANY OF THIS SECTION HOMEMADE RECIPES